FAQ for New Students

 Miller Nichols Library

 Service Desk staff can assist you with general questions and help get you started.
-If you would like more time to discuss your research or term paper project with a research librarian, please call or email for an appointment.
-A subject liaison librarian is assigned to work with each department/school at UMKC for intensive research assistance beyond that available at the general First Floor Service Desk.
-More time can be dedicated to your needs when the librarian is not staffing the busy Service Desk.
+If you would like more time to discuss your project with a research librarian, please call or email the appropriate subject liaison librarian for an appointment.
+To help you get started, you can look at the Libraries Research Guides for various subjects or databases.